 - Serve.
 Cut them lengthwise down the top, squeeze to open them up, fluff up a bit with a fork, and top as you like.
 You can never go wrong with a pat of butter and some sour cream.

 You can make as many potatoes as will fit in an air fryer at one time.
-Just don’t crowd them – there needs to be space between them for the air to circulate.
+Just don’t crowd them — there needs to be space between them for the air to circulate.
 This depends on the size of your air fryer.
-It also may take more time if there are more potatoes.
+The cooking time may be longer if there are more potatoes.

 More Delicious Air Fryer Recipes